ayen8/pihole-unbound/README.md

 If you have the same setup then this may be helpful.

-1. Configure a static IP address for the pi/Host.
+1. Configure a static IP address for the Host.

 2. Free up port 53.